Members

 Website

 Dr Andrew Taylor is a poet, editor and critic.
 He leads the BA Creative Writing.
-He also teaches Poetry on the MA Creative Writing, and supervises PhD students.
+He also teaches Poetry on the MA Creative Writing, and supervises Creative Writing and English PhD students.
 His research interests include experimental poetry, ‘linguistically innovative’ poetry, poetics, conceptual writing and the Beat Generation, the role of collage in creative practice, and practice as research.
-In addition to the three poetry collections listed below, Taylor is the author of many poetry pamphlets, and has edited the Collected Poems of Peter Finch and published the first monograph on Adrian Henri.
+In addition to the poetry collections listed below, Taylor is the author of many poetry pamphlets, and has edited the Collected Poems of Peter Finch and published the first monograph on Adrian Henri.
 He co-edits the poetry journal erbacce and edits the online visual poetry journal M58, as well as being co-publisher and an editor at erbacce-press.
+He is currently working on a new poetry collection, due in 2024, and a critical book on the Welsh poet Peter Finch.

 Select publications: